Operation Crossroads: Personnel exposure

 A summary of film badge readings (in roentgens) for July and August, when the largest number of personnel was involved, is listed below:

-Service members who participated in the clean up of contaminated ships were exposed to unknown amounts of radiation.
+Service members who participated in the cleanup of contaminated ships were exposed to unknown amounts of radiation.
 In 1996, a government-sponsored mortality study of Operation Crossroads veterans showed that, by 1992, 46 years after the tests, veterans had experienced a 4.6% higher mortality than a control group of non-veterans.
 There were 200 more deaths among Operation Crossroads veterans than in the similar control group (12,520 vs. 12,320), implying a life-span reduction of about three months for Operation Crossroads veterans.
-Veterans who were exposed to radiation formed the non-profit National Association of Atomic Veterans association in 1978 to lobby for veterans benefits covering illnesses they believed were due to their exposure.
+Veterans who were exposed to radiation formed the non-profit National Association of Atomic Veterans in 1978 to lobby for veterans benefits covering illnesses they believed were caused by their exposure.

 Legislation was passed in 1988 that removed the need for veterans to prove a causal link between certain forms of cancer and radiation exposure due to nuclear tests.
 Incidence of the main expected causes of this increased mortality, leukemia and other cancers, was not significantly higher than normal.
 Death by those diseases was tabulated on the assumption that if radiation exposure had a life-shortening effect it would likely show up there, but it did not.
 Not enough data were gathered on other causes of death to determine the reason for this increase in all-cause mortality, and it remains a mystery.
-The mortality increase was higher, 5.7%, for those who boarded target ships after the tests than for those who did not, whose mortality increase was only 4.3%.
+The mortality increase was higher, 5.7%, for those who boarded target ships after the tests than for those who did not, whose mortality increase was 4.3%.